Application for Projects on JUQUEEN

 - Well-founded and detailed demonstration of the required runtime of the program and the total required CPU time.

 Please consult also the detailed technical guidelines for projects applying for JUQUEEN

 The smallest mount of computing time that should be requested is 5 Mill. core hours.

 Large-scale projects (35 million core hours or more) are peer-reviewed by a committee of the GCS.
 If approved they will get increased user support and preferential processing of their jobs.

-Regular projects are peer-reviewed by a committee of the John von Neumann Institute for Computing (NIC).
+Regular projects are peer-reviewed by a committee of the John von Neumann Institute for Computing (NIC) on behalf of GCS.

 Please, first prepare a detailed project description that you will have to upload to the electronic questionnaire as a pdf file.
 Follow the guidelines about form, content and size of the project description.
 Take particular care that

 - the estimate of the applied computing time is verifiable by the reviewer,

 - a plot is supplied that shows the scalability of the program under realistic production conditions, and that

 - you provide information on computing projects and applications for computing time you have with other supercomputing centres.